EU citizens and their family members living in the UK need to apply to the EU Settlement Scheme before 30 June 2021.

 What documents do I need before I start my application?

 Applying for the EU Settlement Scheme (settled and pre-settled status) is quite an easy process to complete; however, be prepared to provide some of your contact and personal details twice (email address, phone number).
+Here is a useful video that goes through all the steps needed to apply:

 1. Proof of your identity